whentea/computational_intelligence/1_IntroductionOfCI.md

 {Yang, 2014, Page 14}
 ## Introduction
 CI is a branch of AI.
-In principle, CI consists of any science-supported approaches and technologies for analyzing, cretaing and developing intelligent system.
-Unlike AI that depends upon the knowledge derived from human expertise, however, mostly relies on the collection of numericla data and a set of nature-inspired computational paradigms. {1, 2}
+In principle, CI consists of any science-supported approaches and technologies for analyzing, creating and developing intelligent system.
+Unlike AI that depends upon the knowledge derived from human expertise, however, CI mostly relies on the collection of numericla data and a set of nature-inspired computational paradigms. {1, 2}